DuncanRuns/Hermes/README.md

           format found in a world's level.dat.
 Many versions contain the seed in its generator options, which is specifically excluded from this log.
     - `level_settings` (pre 1.16 only)
-        - An object containing most fields from the server's `LevelSettings` object, which similar fields to generator options as well as some others.
-Some fields, such as `level_type_options` and `bonus_chest`, are only initialized in the `LevelSettings` object when creating the world, so will only be present in the first `initialize` event.
+        - An object containing most fields from the server's `LevelSettings` object, which has similar fields to generatoroptions as well as some others.
+Some fields, such as `level_type_options` and `bonus_chest`, are only initialized in the `LevelSettings` object under certain conditions, typically world creation.
     - `entered_seed` (if the server initialized from a world creation)
         - Will always be a JSON string, however, as a result of ensuring mod compatibility and minimal implementation, versions 1.16.2-1.19.3 will have the resulting seed rather than the original text entered in the box.
 It is